sayansaha911/Craft-Demo-PaloAlto/README.md

 # Objective

-Once both the code runs successfully the demo web-app should be returned if the ALB is queried
+Once both the code runs successfully the demo web-app should be returned if the ALB is queried in a browser

 # Before you begin